 In 2020, I completed an edition of literary correspondence between Robert Louis Stevenson and J. M. Barrie (Sandstone Press, 2020).
 This project began in 2016, when I held a postdoctoral fellowship at the Beinecke Library, Yale University.

 I am currently CI on the RSE-funded project, 'The Scottish Revival Network' (PI: Dr Scott Lyall, Napier).
 Between 2019 and 2020, I was CI on another RSE-funded project, 'Scottish Cosmopolitanism at the Fin de Siècle' (PI: Dr Matthew Creasy, Glasgow).
-I am a steering committee member of the Scottish Centre for Victorian and Neo-Victorian Studies and, from 2016-18, I served on the advisory board of the AHRC Popular Occulture in Britain 1875-1947 network.
+I am Director of the Scottish Centre for Victorian and Neo-Victorian Studies and, from 2016-18, I served on the advisory board of the AHRC Popular Occulture in Britain 1875-1947 network.

 I am a Fellow of the Higher Education Academy.